-Saturday 11th June is World Gin Day!
+Good news for fans of juniper.
+World Gin Day returns for its ninth year on Saturday 10th June 2017!
 We’re celebrating with a look at how to spot a high-quality gin, what a difference small-batch makes, and how to drink yours…

 “Gin should have four phases on the palate,” says master distiller John Walters, the expert we worked with to develop our cocoa gin.
 “There should be juniper freshness to start, a lovely perfume like coriander, then fresh and fragrant citrus notes that lead you towards a bitter finish.
 It’s that bitterness that makes you want another sip…”